-The combination of sesame seeds and halvah (candy made from ground sesame seeds and honey, available at Whole Foods Markets, Jewish delicatessens and Middle Eastern stores) makes these vegan cookies a nutty treat.
+The combination of sesame seeds and halvah (candy made from ground sesame seeds, available at Whole Foods Markets, Jewish delicatessens and Middle Eastern stores) makes these vegan cookies a nutty treat.

 Make Ahead: The dough can be assembled and refrigerated a day in advance.
 (Bring the dough to a cool room temperature before baking.)
 The cookies can be stored in an airtight container for up to 10 days or frozen for up to 1 month.